Curling: South Korean 'Garlic Girls' savor overnight fame

 Furthermore, they are linked to Kim Yeong-mi in one way or the other.
 They are either Yeong-mi’s sister, or a friend of Yeong-mi’s sister, or at least her close friend.

-Reflecting South Koreans’ newfound interest in curling and the players, the Gangneung Curling Centre was nearly packed with spectators when games were held.
+Reflecting South Koreans’ newfound interest in curling and the players, the Gangneung Curling Centre was nearly packed with spectators for the games.

-On Wednesday, the curling team beat Olympic Athlete from Russia 11-2 in the round robin session 11, continuing their winning streak.
+The home team beat Olympic Athletes from Russia 11-2 on Wednesday to continue their winning streak and they ended preliminary round play later in the day with a 9-3 win over Denmark to warm up for a semi-final against Japan on Friday.

 “I wasn’t interested in either curling or the Olympics but after watching curling games at home, I’ve started to like them, they’re so cool,” said Park Jin-ju, a 31-year-old housewife who came with her husband to watch the game.

-Park added she and her husband bought the tickets at the last minute and left their house in Cheonan, about three-hour drive to Gangneung, at 4 a.m. to watch the team’s morning game.
+Park and her husband bought the tickets at the last minute and left their house in Cheonan, about a three-hour drive from Gangneung, at 4 a.m. to watch the team’s morning game.

 “We’re getting a huge and warm support from our fans because they are cheering us so enthusiastically, and hope they can keep rooting for us,” Kim Yeong-mi said.

-Reporting By Jane Chung; Editing by Amlan Chakraborty
+Reporting by Jane Chung,; Editing by Ed Osmond